logo

 Sekel Tech Approach

-Consent ManagementExplicit consent, opt-out options, user control
+Consent ManagementExplicit consent, opt-out options, and user control

 Security MeasuresEncryption, RBAC, 2FA, WAF, continuous monitoring